Vyral/jon-carbutti-recruiting/_posts/2022-03-03-starting-a-full-time-career-in-real-estate.md

 excerpt: Here’s the story of how our own Sean Doran started his career with us.
 enclosure:
 pullquote: >-
-  His advice for those getting into real estate for the first time is, “Be ready for a full-time adventure.”
+  His advice for those getting into real estate for the first time is, 'Be ready for a full-time adventure.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true